This Gene Lets Doping Athletes Pass Pee-In-The-Cup Steroid Tests

 Some people are just naturally good at cheating.
 That is they’re born with a gene that allows them to take steroids, but pass traditional tests — without any of the designer masking agents that many athletes have turned to.
 And in a lot of leagues that’s as good as a licence to dope your brains out.

-The Daily Mail has a good writeup of the gene, UGT2B17, from over the weekend.
+has a good writeup of the gene, UGT2B17, from over the weekend.
 It’s found in varying amounts of the population — an estimated* one in 10 caucasian people, 22 per cent of people of African descent, over 66 per cent (!!) of Asians — and can totally mask the use of some of the most common performance-enhancing drugs.

 Here’s how it works: The standard drug test in sports is called a T/E test.
 It compares the level of testosterone in your body to the level of epitestosterone, another hormone.
 Typically, the upward limit in sports is 4-to-1, testosterone to epitestosterone.
 But UGT2B17 keeps the ratio of T and E low naturally — even while testosterone levels rise.
 Meaning anyone with the gene could load up on testosterone and not worry about the tests.